noe-protocol/noe-gate/README.md

 **A deterministic action-gating kernel for autonomous systems.**

-**Thesis:** As autonomy stacks increasingly rely on untrusted proposers such as LLMs, planners, and learned components, it becomes critical to separate proposal from permission.
-In safety-relevant environments, it is not enough to generate an action; the system must also be able to show why that action was admissible under grounded context and replay the same decision later under the same rule and commitments.
+**Thesis:** As autonomy stacks increasingly rely on untrusted proposers such as LLMs, planners, and learned components, proposal must be separated from permission.
+In safety-relevant environments, it is not enough to generate an action.
+The system must also be able to show why that action was allowed under grounded context, and reproduce the same verdict later from the same rule and context.
 Noe is a deterministic action-admission kernel designed for that purpose.

 Noe is an **enforcement boundary** between **untrusted proposers** such as humans, LLMs, and planners, and **critical actuators** such as robots and industrial automation.
 A proposer suggests an action.
-Noe evaluates a small deterministic decision chain against a frozen, grounded context (`C_safe`) and returns one of three outcomes:
+Noe evaluates a deterministic decision chain against a frozen grounded context, `C_safe`, and returns one of three outcomes:

-- **`list[action]`** → permitted; action proposal emitted
+- **`list[action]`** → permission granted; action emitted
 - **`undefined`** → no action emitted because the guard did not resolve to permission
 - **`error`** → strict-mode contract rejection, such as `ERR_EPISTEMIC_MISMATCH` or `ERR_CONTEXT_STALE` (refusal; reason recorded in the certificate when provenance is enabled)

-Only an emitted action is eligible for downstream execution.
+Only an emitted action may be passed downstream for execution.
 Both `undefined` and `error` are non-execution outcomes, but they differ materially: `undefined` is expected semantic fall-through, while `error` signals a violated safety contract and should be surfaced to supervision.

 **Scope:** Noe gates **discrete, safety-relevant decisions**.
 It is **not** a control loop, motion planner, or recovery system.
 A downstream supervisor or reflex layer remains responsible for fallback behavior such as hold, slow, or stop.
 Noe is fail-stop by design: it prevents unauthorized actions from being emitted.
 Liveness, retry, and recovery are handled elsewhere in the stack.